Cwood00/Chess/README.md

 destination square, respectively. a and c should be letters a-h, well b and d should be numbers between 1-8. e.g. e2e4.
 To castle move the king two squares in the direction of the rook.
 To promote a pawn add the letter of the piece being promoted to at the end of the move. e.g. a7a8Q

 Other commands
 (r)esign to resign
 (d)raw to offer a draw
-(h)elp to display this message again
+(h)elp to display help message